defeo/aws/_tutorials/websockets.md

    it is guaranteed to be sent even if the window is closing).

    Test your application using private navigation and several browsers.

+   **Note:** `beforeunload` is also fired when you reload the page, so expect a lot of disconnection events everytime you restart the server (as Glitch reloads the page automatically).